Search your property - current natural hazard maps

 You can also visit the Regional Council's natural hazards webpage.
 This contains more explanation about the new approach to identifying natural hazards and the risk assessment process.
-It also contains a list of all natural hazards projects being undertaken throughout the District and expected timeframes.
+It also contains a list of the natural hazards projects being undertaken by the Regional Council throughout the Region and expected timeframes

 If you have any further questions, please contact Council on 0800 926 732 or at email@example.com.